 Clementine Bloch, the eldest daughter of Max and Olga Bloch, was born in Vienna in 1905.
 Her father, Max Bloch (b.
 1876), who had been an officer in the Austrian-Hungarian Army, worked as a tax consultant and later became a civil servant in the Taxes and Fees Department of the Ministry of Finance.
 Her mother, Olga (née Bermann), was born in 1879.
 She had one sister, Erna Safich, who died in 1974.

 Within a month, Clementine and Oskar Bern emigrated to the United States on a second affidavit.
-On August 3, 1938, they arrived in New York, where Clementine Bern found her first job at a newspaper, translating birth certificates for fifty cents apiece.
+On August 3, 1938, they arrived in New York, where Clementine Bern found her first job at a newspaper, translating birth certificates for 50 apiece.
 Later she worked from time to time as a maid and in many other inappropriate jobs since her Austrian law certificate did not qualify her to work in the Anglo-American law system.
-At the advice of a social worker, Clementine Bern took up studying again, this time to become a teacher.
-For an entire year she attended the required classes, only to learn from the education authority of New York on the day of her graduation that these classes were inadequate and that she needed at least a Master’s degree in order to teach.
+On the advice of a social worker, Clementine Bern took up studying again, this time to become a teacher.
+For an entire year she attended the required classes, only to learn from the education authority of New York on the day of her graduation that these classes were inadequate and that she needed at least a Masters degree in order to teach.
 Fortunately, a scholarship from the National Council of Jewish Women enabled her to enroll at the Teachers College at Columbia University.
 In 1941 she graduated with an M.A. in Latin and German.
 The title of her final thesis was “Vienna, my hometown.”
 She then taught for a short period at the Walden School but, lacking American citizenship, could find no other employment as a teacher.
-Furthermore, the authorities let her know that they liked neither her accent nor the fact that she was a Jew.
+Furthermore, the authorities let her know that they neither liked her accent nor the fact that she was a Jew.

 In 1944 Clementine Bern was naturalized as an American citizen and started to work for the Office of War Information (OWI).
 At the end of May she was sent to London to be part of the staff of the new American Broadcasting Service in Europe (ABSIE).
-She produced many programs, including the Prisoner of War Messages and the Labor News, as well as the program for German women and even the military programs, which were later taken over by a high-ranking American officer.
-In addition Clementine Bern was Chief Translator and wrote the special programs on the occasion of the 1940 presidential election and on the liberation of Vienna in April 1945.
+She produced many programs, including the Prisoner of War Messages and the Labor News, as well as a program for German women and even the military programs, which were later taken over by a high-ranking American officer.
+In addition, Clementine Bern was Chief Translator and wrote the special programs on the occasion of the 1940 presidential election and on the liberation of Vienna in April 1945.
 In July 1945 she returned to the United States and worked for OWI until the end of 1945.

 There she was welcomed by Herbert Zernik (b.
 1899), a Jewish refugee from Silesia, who years earlier, even prior to her departure for Germany, had asked her to marry him.
 The couple married in 1948 and Clementine Zernik started to work as a librarian for the UN at Lake Success.
 From 1948 to 1975 she was as a UN librarian at the New York Public Library and in this capacity served as a liaison between the Library and the UN.
 In 1954 she again enrolled at Columbia University to gain an M.A. in library science.

-In addition to her work, Clementine Zernik helped the Austrian embassy for many years in collecting information from the NYPL and the UN Library.
+In addition to her work, Clementine Zernik assisted the Austrian embassy for many years in collecting information from the NYPL and the UN Library.
 When the Austrian Institute was established, she worked there under the leadership of Dr. Meyerhöfer of the National Library in Vienna and Dr. Schlag, director of the Austrian Institute.
 For a long time she worked voluntarily in the evenings and on Saturdays to catalogue the library.
-In 1959 Clementine Bern-Zernik was a founding member of the Austrian-American Federation, where she worked for many years as a voluntary secretary and librarian as well as a temporary member of the board, also accompanying the organization’s tours to Vienna as a travel guide.
+In 1959 Clementine Bern-Zernik became a founding member of the Austrian-American Federation, where she worked for many years as a voluntary secretary and librarian as well as a temporary member of the board, accompanying the organization’s tours to Vienna as a travel guide.
 In 1977 she received the Golden Medallion for her contribution to the republic of Austria.
 In 1982 she received the Golden Ph.D. diploma of Vienna University.